olek/ormivore/README.md

 compatible.
 If you decide to use it, prepare to roll up your sleeves, and I disclaim any potential indirect harm to kittens.

-Just to state the obvious - ORMivore is not production ready just yet, and maybe will never be.
+Just to state the obvious - ORMivore is not production ready just yet.

 ## Motivation